frank-n-01/ZeroOneFlow/README.md

 A digital art of flowing binary numbers.
 Zero and One will vividly flow on the screen.
 Please enjoy the dynamic beauty of 01!

 ## Flow
-There are 8 flow modes with different algorithms:
+There are multiple flow modes with different algorithms:

 1. Linear
 2. Fly